|

 take place when the death penalty is not imposed.

-So, why is Dennis worried about the few extra
+So, why is Dennis worried about the few extra murders of

-about roller coasters etc?
+coasters etc?

 Do you see?
 His whole criticism about people not

-being concerned about roller-coaster and road accidents etc, and yet being very
+being concerned about roller-coaster and road accidents etc, and yet being

 concerned about a few innocents being executed - which he implied was

-hypocritical - has completely backfired on to himself.
+hypocritical - has completely backfired on himself.

 He is now worrying about the few

-extra deaths that might arise if convicted murderers are not executed!
+extra deaths that might arise if convicted murderers are not executed.

 b.
 Dennis was castigating death-penalty opponents for not being concerned